iasebsil83/Bash_Tools/.projia/README.txt

       named ".depend" as well in which you will give the list of all the required libraries names (One per line).

-WARNING : At the beginning of the presentation, you may have seen that
+WARNING : You may have seen that the libraries implemented by default
-          all the libraries implemented by default are linked to an online git repository.
+          are linked to an online git repository.

           That is NOT REQUIRED at all, though recommended.
           NO MORE FILES THAN THOSE GIVEN IN THE PROJIA UPDATER WILL BE